mailpile/Mailpile/README.md

 - [python-lxml](http://lxml.de/) 2.3.2
 - [python-jinja2](http://jinja.pocoo.org/) 2.6

-It might work with other versions. :-)
+It might work with other versions, most of these packages can be installed directly using `apt-get install`. :-)

-You can either use your OS package manager to install equivalent packages or use the following command to ask Python to do the work for you:
+You also need your e-mail to be in a traditional mbox formatted Unix mailbox, a Maildir or a gmvault backup repository.

+### Installing the requirements ###

+On Debian, this should work:

+    $ sudo apt-get install python-imaging python-jinja2 python-lxml

+Alternately (and on other operating systems) you can use Python's PIP tool to install the required packages:

     $ pip install -r requirements.txt

 Note that installing lxml may require certain C header files that are not necessarily included on your machine.
-For Debian-based distributions, this can be fixed by running
+For Debian-based distributions, this can be fixed by running:

     $ sudo apt-get install libxml2-dev libxslt1-dev

 as per [this Stack Overflow answer](http://stackoverflow.com/questions/15759150/src-lxml-etree-defs-h931-fatal-error-libxml-xmlversion-h-no-such-file-or-di).
-You also need your e-mail to be in a traditional mbox formatted Unix mailbox, a Maildir or a gmvault backup repository.

 ## Setting up the basic config ##